Sexual Health 101: All About Crabs

 What is it?

-Crabs or pubic lice is a skin parasite that lives on humans where there are body hair, except on the head.
+Crabs or pubic lice are a skin parasite that lives on humans where there is body hair, except on the head.
 It lives mainly in the rough body hairs around the genitals and under the armpits, and is transmitted by intercourse or other close body contact.
 It can also be found in eyebrows, beard, armpits, mustaches and eyelashes.
-It get nourish by sucking blood, and the bites give itching.
+It gets nourished by sucking blood, and the bites give itching.
 It has a broad, almost square body shape and becomes as an adult approx. 2 mm long.
 The color is gray-white.
 The eggs are 0.7 mm long and white yellow.
 Getting crabs doesn’t mean that you are dirty.
 Anyone can get it if they have close personal contact with someone who has them.
 About 3 million people in the U.S. get crabs every year.

 How do you get it?